CVUA-RRW/FooDMe/docs/benchmark/paramspace.md

 ## Parameter grid

-The paraneter grid should be organized as a tab-delimited text file where the first row contains the name of the parameters to vary.
+The parameter grid should be organized as a tab-delimited text file where the first row contains the name of the parameters to vary.
 Each row then contains a set of parameter that will be used to update the default configuration.